redstone-finance/redstone-evm-connector/README.md

 yourEthersContract.executeYourMethod();
 ```

 💡 Note!
 If you're the owner of the contract, you should authorise a data provider after the contract deployment.
 You should do it before users will interact with your contract.
 Because the provider authenticity will be checked via signature verification whenever a user submits a transaction accessing the data.
-There are 2 ways od provider authorisation:
+There are 2 ways of provider authorisation:
 #### 1. Simple authorisation
 ```js
 await yourEthersContract.authorizeProvider();